thejohnsullivan/McLeian/_posts/2016-06-10-three-years.md

 If faith requires love and if love is defined as a deep trust and a willingness to become free of all inhibitions then I must conclude that, for some time, it was **difficult to love**.

 When I was searching for a Sudoku book I confidently believed I own ~~only to be disappointed and find a Kakuro book instead~~, I came across an old Moleskine that I used before I started studying the Bible.
-It was a bit crazy to read and see the changes in my thoughts and in my desires as I rifled through the pages.
+It was a bit crazy to read and to see the changes in my thoughts and in my desires as I rifled through the pages.
 But I must admit that I have some these same thoughts every now and again.

 I’m still **wanting**.
 I’m still **searching**.
 I’m **still yearning**.

 All these desires found a purpose.
    They found a reason years before.

+***

 Journal entry (09/10/2012):